 Long QT Syndrome

-There are two main causes for sudden cardiac arrest: a structural defect like an enlarged heart or an electrical defect, like Long QT syndrome (LQTS).
-Understanding Long QT syndrome can help prevent fatalities caused by sudden cardiac arrest.
+There are two main causes for sudden cardiac arrest: a structural defect like an enlarged heart or an electrical disorder, like Long QT syndrome (LQTS).
+Phyllis was diagnosed with Long QT syndrome following Simon’s death.
+As you would expect, we’ve learned so much about this and other electrical conditions since and want to share that information with you.

 What is Long QT Syndrome?